siddhantdhaware/RepData_PeerAssessment1/PA1_template.md

    </table>

 <br />
-*Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?*
+**Do these values differ from the estimates from the first part of the assignment?**

+>The values that were not missing are exactly the same, but the values that were NA's previously, now have a value.

->Yes, the values definitely differ from the estimates from the first part of the assignment.
-By imputing missing data on the estimates of the total daily number of steps, we have a more accurate histogram and table.
+**What is the impact of imputing missing data on the estimates of the total daily number of steps?**

+>By imputing missing data, we have a more accurate histogram and table of mean and median.
 Out of the 17568 rows in the dataset, 2304 are NA's.
 Which means we don't have the data for those rows, and hence while performing the calculations in the first part of the assignment, we ignored these values.
-I am replacing these missing values with the mean of their respective intervals, from all days.
-Because the subject of this experiment, is likely to do the same activity at a particular time interval for all days.
+Now these missing values are replaced with the mean of their respective intervals, from all days.
+Because the subject of this experiment, is likely to do the same activity at a particular time interval for all days, the dataset has now become more accurate.
 That being said, using the mean of the time interval may not be close to the actual data.
 But I believe that replacing NA's with the mean of that time interval accurate, is more accurate than completely ignoring those values.

 -----

 ### 4. Are there differences in activity patterns between weekdays and weekends?

-Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day:
+**Create a new factor variable in the dataset with two levels – “weekday” and “weekend” indicating whether a given date is a weekday or weekend day:**

 ```r